The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 Saturday ninth May

-Should you’re feeling patriotic, there’s a spread of tv picks, from a compilation of the Queen’s speeches, to Gary Oldman’s Oscar-winning flip in Darkest Hour – and even a glance again at soccer highlights…
+In case you’re feeling patriotic, there’s a variety of tv picks, from a compilation of the Queen’s speeches, to Gary Oldman’s Oscar-winning flip in Darkest Hour – and even a glance again at soccer highlights…

 - ITV Soccer Classics, 5pm, ITV